defi-wonderland/optimism/packages/contracts-bedrock/test/invariants/interop/OVERVIEW.md

     Handler->>Handler: Set _ghost_isMigrated = true
 ```

-Since the sequencer is not part of the scope of this campaign, we didn't really care about sharing a single state between the L1 and L2, which allowed us to use a wider range of fuzzing values to use - being benefitial to found complex edge cases.
+Since the sequencer was outside the scope of this campaign, we didn't focus on sharing a single state between L1 and L2.
+This allowed us to utilize a broader range of fuzzing values, helping identify complex edge cases.

-We excluded function signatures being broke on the `ToB/properties` dependency used to ensure the ERC20 properties compliance.
-All of the breaking test were informed.
+We excluded function signatures that were broken in the `ToB/properties` dependency used to ensure ERC20 compliance.
+All breaking tests were reported.

-### Other Acknowledgements
+---

+**Additional Notes**

-- We had to avoid the `prank` cheatcode, that's why we deploy an actor to be able to proxy the call we needed by a given address.
+- To avoid using the `prank` cheatcode, we deployed an actor to proxy necessary calls from specific addresses.
-- On the coverage the portal mocks don't appear to be covered, but we manually checked that they're.
+- Although portal mocks don't appear covered in the coverage report, we manually verified their coverage.